Milwaukee’s police chief is frustrated, says he’s been accused of “unethical behavior”

 MILWAUKEE -- Milwaukee Police Chief Ed Flynn is frustrated.
+He and the Fire and Police Commission are clearly at odds over some past and pending directives.
 He feels he is the fall guy for some recent controversies -- and he is not biting his tongue.
 The chief sat down for a one-on-one interview with FOX6 Anchor Ted Perry Tuesday, July 25th.

-"I didn't wake up one morning and say 'I'll make everybody hate and fear me and change the immigration policy in secret.'
-I was directed to do this so we'd be in compliance with federal law," Chief Flynn said.
+Pick any recent story involving the Milwaukee Police Department, and Chief Flynn likely feels frustrated about how his detractors are portraying it.

 Earlier in July, there was an uproar over the wording of a Milwaukee Police Department policy -- over whether and how officers would inquire about a person's immigration status.
 It led to accusations by civil rights groups that Milwaukee police were overstepping their bounds.

-"That was an awful lot of theater for pretty minor violations," Flynn said.
+"I didn't wake up one morning and say 'I'll make everybody hate and fear me and change the immigration policy in secret.'
+I was directed to do this so we'd be in compliance with federal law.
+Most of my critics didn't even read the damn thing.
+That was an awful lot of theater for pretty minor violations," Chief Flynn said.

 The wording has since been changed to satisfy protesters and preserve federal grants.
-But the process has left Chief Flynn miffed at the group of people who ultimately control his fate -- the Milwaukee Fire and Police Commission.
+But the process has left Chief Flynn miffed at the group of people who ultimately control his fate -- the Fire and Police Commission.
 He contends the commission's executive director OK'd the changes that caused the controversy.

 "I am more disappointed than I can say because I can't understand why the commission would say and think those things.
 They basically accused me of unethical behavior," Flynn said.
 "And to be frank about it, I'm very disappointed that other actors in the political arena who knew better haven't lifted a finger to clear the record."